how to stop alopecia areata form spreading

 You can’t out-eat alopecia areata, but your diet plays a critical role in hair health.
 Focus on nutrient-dense foods that fortify your immune system and support follicle health.
 Key nutrients for alopecia areata patients include:

-Omega-3 Fatty Acids: Reduce inflammation.
+• Omega-3 Fatty Acids: Anti-inflammatory diet that reduces inflammation.
 Found in fatty fish, walnuts, and flaxseeds.

 4. Change Your Lifestyle